fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Types

-Even tho we don't have to explicitly define the types in the examples above, underneath all of ther are getting the correct type with type inference.
+Even tho we don't have to explicitly define the types in the examples above, underneath all of them are getting the correct type with type inference.
-In Fuse we anotate types after the variable's name.
-This style of type anotation lets us to push every variable specific part to the right and keep the left hand side of our variable definitions cleaner.
+In Fuse, we annotate types after the variable's name.
+This style of type annotation lets us push every variable-specific part to the right and keep the left-hand side of our variable definitions cleaner.

-Here are some variable definitions with explicit type anotations.
+Here are some variable definitions with explicit type annotations.

 ```fuse
 const name: string = "Sam"